zyprexh/Arweave-Academy/README.md

 ## Registration
 Developers need to complete GitHub registration by following these steps:

-1. `star` and `Fork` this repository and `clone` it to your local.
+1. `Star` and `Fork` this repository and `clone` it to your local.
 2. Navigate to the `submissions` folder and create a new folder named after your GitHub username: `YourName`.
 3. Copy the [Template.md](./template.md) file into the newly created folder and rename it to your name: `YourName.md`.
 4. Open the `submissions/YourName/YourName.md` file, fill in your information as instructed, and save it.
 5. Submit a `PR` to this repository.
-Once your PR is merged, your GitHub registration is complete. | [How to Submitting a PR on Github](./doc/How%20to%20Submitting%20a%20PR%20on%20Github.md)
+Once your PR is merged, your GitHub registration is complete.

+   👉 Here is the tutorial about [How to Submitting a PR on Github](./doc/How%20to%20Submitting%20a%20PR%20on%20Github.md)
 6. After you complete the registration process, please join in the [Discord channel](https://discord.gg/Z7R7Az6T).

 <br>